-1. Enable AHCI
+4. Enable AHCI

 The Advanced Host Controller Interface (AHCI) is a paramount feature for ensuring that Windows will support all of the features that come with running an SSD on your computer, especially the TRIM feature, which allows Windows to help the SSD perform its routine garbage collection.
 The term “garbage collection” is used to describe the phenomenon that occurs when a drive gets rid of information that is no longer considered to be in use.

 To enable AHCI, you’ll have to enter the BIOS of your computer and enable it somewhere within its settings.
 I can’t tell you exactly where the setting is, as each BIOS functions differently.
 You’ll have to do a bit of hunting.
 Chances are that newer computers will have this enabled by default.
-It’s most recommended that you enable this feature before installing the operating system, although you might be able to get away with enabling it after Windows has already been installed.
+It’s most recommended that you enable this feature before installing the operating system, although you may be able to get away with enabling it after Windows has already been installed.

-2. Enable TRIM
+5. Enable TRIM

-Open up your command prompt and enter the following:
+To make sure TRIM is enabled, open your command prompt and enter the following:

 fsutil behavior set disabledeletenotify 0